Learn More about Export Compliance

 Items that can ship WITHOUT review/approval:

-Unless the following items are shipped to Iran, Syria, Cuba, and/or North Korea, or to a Restricted or Prohibited party (see below), they do NOT require an export review, approval, or license.
+Unless the following items are shipped to Iran, Syria, Cuba, North Korea, China, Russia, Venezuela and/or to a Restricted or Prohibited party (see below), they do NOT require an export review, approval, or license.

 - Basic laboratory supplies (test tubes, beakers, etc.)